invopop/popui/COMPONENT_REFACTOR_GUIDE.md

 - GitHub Actions will fail if code is not formatted
 - This includes all `.go` files in the `go/` directory
 - Generated `*_templ.go` files are automatically formatted by templ
+- **No need to format after every single change** - do it at the end of your session or before committing
+- If you follow Go standards and proper indentation when writing code, formatting may not be needed at all

 **Common Errors:**
-- `File is not gofmt-ed with -s` - means you forgot to format
+- `File is not gofmt-ed with -s` - means you forgot to format before committing
-- Always format after creating or editing prop files
-- Always format after creating utility functions
+- Run formatting at the end of the session, not after every change

 ---